 - How we collect and store your information

 - On what legal basis we use your information

 - How to contact us about your data

-If you have any questions at any time about data privacy at the Raspberry Pi Foundation, please contact us at [email protected], or write to: The DPO, Raspberry Pi Foundation, 37 Hills Road, Cambridge, CB2 1NT.
+If you have any questions at any time about data privacy at the Raspberry Pi Foundation, please contact us at [email protected], or write to us at: Data Protection, Raspberry Pi Foundation, 37 Hills Road, Cambridge, CB2 1NT.